Effective Date: 08/25/2020

 4. How We Share the Personal Information We Collect & Categories of Companies We Share Personal Information With

-We may share your information with third-party business partners, for instance, for the purpose of enhancing our products and services or so that they can market their products or services to you.
+We may share your information with third-party business partners, for instance, for the purpose of enhancing our products and services.
 If you do not want us to share your personal information with these companies, contact us at PrivacyQA@cort.com and include the CORT domain at issue.

 We may share your information with third parties who provide services on our behalf to help with our business activities.
 These companies are authorized to use your personal information only as necessary to provide these services to us and use measures to protect the confidentiality and security of your personal information.

 - Providing our relocation services, fulfilling orders and delivering packages

 We may share your geo-location data with third parties for the purpose of them serving you ads for places (such as restaurants) in your area.
 If you do not wish to allow us to share your information in this manner please opt-out by contacting us at firstname.lastname@example.org and include the CORT domain at issue.